KafilAbbas/Spandan2024/README.md

 use requirements.txt to get all dependencies installed

 2)
-Create a database in mySQL
+Create a database in mySQL.
-Create a user with a password in mySQL
+Create a user with a password in mySQL :  CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';
-Grant all the privilieges to that user for that database
+Grant all the privilieges to that user for that database : GRANT ALL PRIVILEGES ON database_name.* TO 'username'@'localhost';

 3)